 - Sites such as Survey Monkey and Zoho Survey have helped many businesses generate great surveys for measuring product experience, employee experience, market and brand insights, and more.

-- Justdial conducts frequent surveys to assess local businesses and find out about people’s opinions to provide ratings on their platform.
+- Justdial conducts frequent surveys to find out about people’s opinions to provide ratings on their platform.
 It helps assess a business’s credibility, while urging consumers to use the platform to find the best solutions for their needs.

 - The surveys that pop up before playing YouTube videos

-Widgets are specific in-built tools that are integrated with websites and landing pages.
-They can be used to offer a specific service such as chatbots, on-the-spot query resolution, callback options, or email subscriptions.
-They often prompt visitors to take specific actions and usually work as a great lead magnet, especially when the companies are offering useful statistics, consultation calls, or courses.
+Widgets are specific tools that are integrated with websites and landing pages.
+They can be used to offer a specific service such as chatbots, on-the-spot query resolution, callback options, or email subscription.
+They often prompt visitors to take specific actions and usually work as a great lead magnet, especially when a company is offering useful statistics, consultation calls, or courses.

-There are many brands that prompt you to sign in or share your email address on a popup after you’ve spent some time on their site, or when you are just about to leave.
-Typeform, Mailchimp, and Convertkit are popular widget-creation tools that integrate well into your site and help you gather consumers’ email addresses when they visit it.
+Typeform, Mailchimp, and Convertkit are popular widget-creation tools that integrate well into your site, and help you gather consumers’ email addresses when they visit it.